CraigLubitz/SAVDebugConsole-GODOT/addons/SAVDebugConsole/README.md

 &nbsp;

 # Features:
+- GDScript supports all GODOT platforms
+- Android support for logcat
+- Clear logcat button
 - Scrollable window
 - Built in GODOT log entry generator
 	- Entries are date and time stamped with milliseconds
 	- Include Stack Trace
 - Light weight and fast
 - Easy to use and modfsify
-- Android support for logcat
-- Clear logcat button

 &nbsp;